 Karen Aiach had no background in science or the biotech industry, yet when her daughter Ornella was diagnosed with the super-rare Sanfilippo syndrome this inspired her to co-found and become the CEO of Lysogene, today a clinical-stage biotech based in Paris, France.

-Now Ornella is participating in the ongoing clinical trials for a new gene therapy for Sanfilippo, for which currently there is only palliative care available.
-MPS-III has 4 types, the combined incidence of which occurs in only 1 of every 70,000 births.
-A genetic mutation of a particular enzyme causes toxic build up of heparin sulphates, which cause permanent tissue damage and paralysis.
-Read more on the National MPS Society website.
+Now Ornella is participating in the ongoing clinical trials for a new gene therapy for Sanfilippo A, also known as mucopolysaccharidosis III (MPS-III).
+A disease for which currently there is only palliative care available. there are 4 types of MPS-III, and their combined incidence is only 1 of every 70,000 births.
+A genetic mutation in a particular enzyme causes toxic build-up of heparin sulfates, which cause permanent tissue damage and paralysis.

 I met him in 2005, pretty rapidly after having the diagnosis of Sanfilippo for my daughter.
 As this is such a rare disease, patients and doctors can interact relatively easily, and a few months after this diagnosis a friend of mine recommended his expertise in the field.

 He was a leading scientist in the field and a scientific director at Genethon, which he left in 2011.
 I was actually searching for someone of really high quality in neurodegenerative disease who would be able to help with my daughter’s condition.

 Now, Olivier has founded the company with me and acted as the Senior scientific advisor — not as an employee but a proper shareholder of the company.